small-tortoise-dev/FaeArcade-smartcontracts/contracts/Treasury.tact_Treasury.md

 * 138: Not a basechain address
 * 5883: Room is not open
 * 16751: Room already paid
+* 20096: Insufficient entry fee
 * 27407: Room already exists
 * 50845: Room is not closed
-* 60262: Incorrect entry fee
 * 62631: Winners count mismatch
+* 63002: Excessive payment amount

 ## Trait inheritance diagram